TulgaErsal/nato-avt-341-stack/README.md

 [See instructions for editing documentation](https://d1nxz9z3nv7fn1.cloudfront.net/pages/development/documentation/editing-docs.html).

 > [!NOTE]
-> Documentation is automatically built and published by a Github Action whenever contents under `./docs` changes in the `main` branch.
+> Documentation is automatically built and published by a Github Action whenever contents under `./docs` change in the `main` branch.

 ## Acknowledgements